Richard Croker: Thoroughbred racing

 Croker operated a stable of thoroughbred racehorses in the United States in partnership with Mike Dwyer.
-In January 1895, they sent a stable of horses to England under the care of trainer Hardy Campbell, Jr. and jockey Willie Simms.
+In January 1895, they sent a stable of horses to England under the care of trainer Hardy Campbell Jr. and jockey Willie Simms.
 Following a dispute, the partnership was dissolved in May but Croker continued to race in England.

 In 1907, his horse Orby won Britain's most prestigious race, The Derby.
 Orby was ridden by American jockey John Reiff, whose brother Lester had won the race in 1901.
 Croker was also the breeder of Orby's son Grand Parade, who won the Derby in 1919.

 Death

-Croker returned to Ireland in 1905 and died on April 29, 1922, at Glencairn House, his home in Stillorgan outside Dublin.
+Croker returned to Ireland in 1905 and bought an estate in Malahide, county Dublin where he bred horses.
+He died on April 29, 1922, at Glencairn House, his home in Stillorgan outside Dublin.

 His funeral, celebrated by South African bishop William Miller, drew some of Dublin's most eminent citizens; the pallbearers were Arthur Griffith, the President of Dáil Éireann; Laurence O'Neill, the Lord Mayor of Dublin; Oliver St. John Gogarty; Joseph MacDonagh; A.H.
 Flauley, of Chicago; and J.E.
 Tierney.
 Michael Collins, Chairman of the Provisional Government, was represented by Kevin O'Shiel; the Lord Lieutenant, Viscount FitzAlan, was represented by his under-secretary, James MacMahon.

 In 1927, J. J. Walsh claimed that, just before his death, Croker had accepted the Provisional Government's invitation to stand in Dublin County in the imminent Irish election.

 Family

-Croker married twice; first, in 1873, to Elizabeth Fraser (b. abt.
-1853 in New York, d.
-6 September 1914 in Berne, Switzerland).
-They had several children, including:
+Croker married twice; first, in 1873, to Elizabeth Fraser.
+They had several children.

-Richard Samuel Croker "Jr." (30 March 1877 in New York – aft.
-1940), attended Brown University and married 12 March 1898 to Mary Brophy, without issue.

-Francis H. "Frank" Croker (15 Sep 1878 in Fordham, Bronx County, New York – 22 Jan 1905 in Ormond Beach, Florida).
-His monumental grave was erected by his father following his death from injuries sustained in avoiding a motorcyclist while automobile racing.
-No issue.